oscarhbj/FOC-FPGA-HB/README.md

 Step 3: Select VHDL 2008 as the programming language.

+Step 4: Configure the design in the confuiguration file.
+Here the special datatypes for signals are defined and can be used for connecting to compatibility layers.

-Step 4: Add compatibility layer around the core.
+Step 5: Add compatibility layer around the core.
 (If the SoC is to be used a Block design in Vivado would need implementation)

-Step 5: Constrain the design
+Step 6: Constrain the design

-Step 6: Generate bitstream.
+Step 7: Generate bitstream.

 The example included works for 2 BLDC motors on a the TE0720-04-61C33MAS.
 The TCL file does not work as there was some problems with relative path during the creation of the script.